wp mail not working

 WP Mail SMTP test email success

-If you don’t want to wait, you can go to WP Mail SMTP » Tools » Email Test to send a few test emails from WP Mail SMTP.
+At this point it’s worth letting a few real emails generate so you don’t run into the “could not instantiate mail function” error again.
+If you don’t want to wait, go to WP Mail SMTP » Tools » Email Test to send a few test emails yourself.

 WP Mail SMTP email test

-Here is a screenshot of what the test message could look like in your inbox, so you know what to expect.
-This ensures that your emails will now send successfully.
+Here’s what the test message looks like when it arrives, so you know what to expect.
+Seeing it confirms your emails will now send successfully.

 Automatic test email from WP Mail SMTP